arrudafranco/Homework-7/scorecard.md

 | cost        |   1.225681e-01 |    0.0084482 |   14.508133 |   0e+00 |
 | comprate    |   1.106673e+04 | 1003.2377916 |   11.031015 |   0e+00 |
 | firstgen    | \-1.327550e+04 | 1433.0682752 |  \-9.263691 |   0e+00 |

+I used a backward variable selection algorithm to decide which variables to use in my multivariate linear model.
+In those kinds of algorithms we start using all variables, then iteratively test models by removing each variable at a time until the change is statistically significant.
+The issue with variable selection algorithms is that models might get overfitted to the training data set and perform significantly worse with subsequent testing data.
+To avoid overfitting I used a k-fold cross-validation algorithm.
+That method iteratively trains models with a random fraction of the data then tests them with the remaining data.

+The RMSE \~ Maximum Number of Predictors chart shows that the models with the least error given my parameters were the ones with 5 predictor variables.
+Under further examination, the model indicates that the best predictor variables are admrate, satavg, cost, comprate and firstgen.
+I included a table calculating their coefficients and standard error.

+The best predicting variable does seem to be cost followed by satavg, with relatively much lower standard errors.
+The costlier the cost of attendance, the highest the median student debt, which is somewhat self-explanatory.
+The average SAT admission score coefficient is more puzzling to me.
+The highest the SAT score, the lowest the student debt.
+My hunch here is that there is a confounding variable: the average social standing of the student body directly influences their ability to prepare for the SATs.
+Hence, a higher average SAT score would mean less need to take on debt.
+Following those in the order of increasing standard error, admissions rates have a comparatively higher positive coefficient with student debt.
+In this case, for profit colleges come to
+mind: the easiest it is to get into a college, the larger the probability of that given college being for profit which would lead to higher student debt.
+Subsequentially, completion rates have a positive coefficient and proportion of first generation student body have a negative coefficient with student debt, although they both have much higher standard error.
+Again, lower proportion of first generation students might have the confounding variable of average social standing of the student body with median student debt.

 ## Session info